alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 1. storing case data and making it available to VoiceAttack, e.g. for copying the case’s system into the clipboard

+You need to make your IRC client

+1. wait until the file disappears (for several cases coming in at once)
+1. write the RATSIGNAL to the file
+1. run the VoiceAttack command

 In my case I am running AdiIRC and have the following script setup for handling
 this:

 ```
 on *:TEXT:RATSIGNAL - CMDR*(??_SIGNAL):#fuelrats:{
-	/handleratsignal $1-
+	while ( $exists(C:\users\<user>\appdata\roaming\RatAttack\ratsignal.pipe)) {
+		/sleep 1
     }
-alias handleratsignal {
+	/mkdir C:\users\<user>\appdata\roaming\RatAttack\
+	/write C:\users\<user>\appdata\roaming\RatAttack\ratsignal.pipe $1-
-	if ( %delayratsignal ) {
+	if ( %justconnected || $away ) {
-		//sleep %delayratsignal /handleratsignal $1-
+		/run -h "D:\tools\VoiceAttack\VoiceAttack.exe" -nofocus -command "RatAttack.getInfoFromRatSignal"
 	}
 	else {
-		/inc -gz %delayratsignal 5
-		/var %clip = $cb(-1)
-		/clipboard $1-
 	    /run -h "D:\tools\VoiceAttack\VoiceAttack.exe" -nofocus -command "RatAttack.announceCaseFromRatSignal"
-		/sleep 4 /clipboard %clip
 	}
 }
 ```

-The `on TEXT` even trigger will listen for a line starting with “RATSIGNAL
-- CMDR” and ending with “(??\_SIGNAL)” (`?` being any character) to catch an incoming signal with basically no false positives and hand it off to the `handleratsignal command`.

-Which in turn will:

-1. delay execution if a signal is being handled right now
-1. set a 5s delay for the next signal to be handled (these two steps are necessary since the only way to get a sig to VoiceAttack is through the clipboard, sadly)
-1. temporarily save the current clipboard
-1. copy Mecha’s entire line (the ratsignal) to the clipboard
-1. run VoiceAttack (should already be open) with the `RatAttack.getInfoFromRatsignal` command that will parse the signal and store case information
-1. wait for 4s to make sure the command had time to grab the clipboard, then restore the old clipboard

-If you don’t know how to do the same thing for your IRC client or it doesn’t support copying the control characters in the ratsignal that the profile uses to split the information, either switch to AdiIRC or bribe me to include some other way to get case data into VoiceAttack.
+You get the gist; if not and you don’t know how to do the same thing for your IRC client or it doesn’t support copying the control characters in the ratsignal that the profile uses to split the information, either switch to AdiIRC or bribe me to include some other way to get case data into VoiceAttack.

 #### Internal Case List ####